Home » Recipes » Dessert » Marshmallow Popcorn Balls

 • Place popped corn in a very large bowl, removing any unpopped kernels.

-• In a medium pan over medium heat, melt the butter and marshmallows, stirring frequently.
-Take care to not let the marshmallows scorch.
-When the marshmallows are almost fully melted, take pan off heat and stir to melt completely.
-Pour half the marshmallow mixture over the popped corn and fold gently to coat the popcorn.
+• In a medium pan over medium heat, melt ½ cup of the butter and all the marshmallows, stirring frequently.
+Take care to not let the marshmallows scorch – if needed, turn the heat down a bit.
+When the marshmallows are almost fully melted, take pan off heat and stir to finish melting completely.

 • Pour the remaining marshmallow mixture over the popped corn and fold again to coat completely.
-Add the peanuts and fold again.
-Add half the orange pieces and fold.
-Add the remaining orange pieces, folding to fully incorporate.

 Notes